 In such cases, people may choose to never use a PIN.
 However, debit-card users will likely run into problems trying to withdraw cash from their debit-card accounts without a PIN.
-Card issuers usually link PINs to customer accounts to allow for cash withdrawals.
+Card issuers usually link PINs to customer accounts to allow for cash withdrawals and to prevent fraud.

 Cardholders authorize their store purchases by signing for them just as credit-card users do when they make purchases.
 Unlike credit-card accounts, a signature-based debit card purchase amount is deducted from a cardholder's checking account within two or three days after the purchase.